 Times and Dates

-CodeIgniter provides a fully-localized, immutable, date/time class that is built on PHP’s DateTimeImmutable object, but uses the Intl extension’s features to convert times across timezones and display the output correctly for different locales.
+CodeIgniter provides a fully-localized, immutable, date/time class that is built on PHP’s DateTimeImmutable class, but uses the Intl extension’s features to convert times across timezones and display the output correctly for different locales.
 This class is the Time class and lives in the CodeIgniter\I18n namespace.

 Note